yuanz03/tp/docs/DeveloperGuide.md

 * can save both address book data and user preference data in JSON format, and read them back into corresponding objects.
 * inherits from both `AddressBookStorage` and `UserPrefStorage`, which means it can be treated as either one (if only the functionality of only one is needed).
 * depends on some classes in the `Model` component (because the `Storage` component's job is to save/retrieve objects that belong to the `Model`)
+* `JsonAdaptedPerson` has four JSON-adapted components — `JsonAdaptedInjury`, `JsonAdaptedTag`, `JsonAdaptedPosition`, and `JsonAdaptedTeam` — each representing a corresponding part of the `Person` model for saving to and reading from the JSON.

 ### Common classes